- Air Quality Summary

 - Table 4.
 Four Highest 8-Hour Ozone Concentrations for 2006

 - Table 5 – Four Highest 1-Hour NO2 Concentrations for 2006

 - Table 6 – Four Highest 1-Hour SO2 Concentrations for 2006

 - Table 7 – Four Highest 1-Hour CO Concentrations for 2006

 - Table 8 – 2006 Particulate summary for PM10

 - Table 9 – 2006 Particulate summary for PM2.5

 - Figure 1 – Location of Monitoring Stations in SB County

 - Figure 2 – Ozone Exceedance Days

 Santa Barbara County also met the California state standards for all pollutants except for the 24-hour particulate matter less than 10 microns (PM10) standard.
-The California state PM10 standard of 50 micrograms per cubic meter (µg/m3) was exceeded two times.
+The California state PM10 standard of 50 micrograms per cubic meter (µg/m3) was exceeded twice.